A Former Colorectal Cancer Patient’s Introduction

 So with this in mind, they put together a plan of attack for beating this.
 Here is the plan we received by the end of June 2013.

 Here is what I went through over the next 11 months of my life.
 I had planned out 27 treatments of radiation with Chemo being administered by pills during the radiation sessions.
 Then after that 5 1/2 weeks of time, we shut down for healing for a little over 60 days.

 This went from mid-September until my scheduled colon surgery in early December. after the treatments I did indeed need time to heal up because the radiation had indeed been an experience and I did need to heal up in my entire groin area.

 Then came my major colon surgery.
 I had several feet of my large intestine removed as well as all of the lower posterior colon wall area.
 An ostomy was built into my lower abdomen area to replace what had to be removed.

-After the surgery I recovered for six weeks.
-Then came 5 months of 8 Chemo drip sessions, where I was hooked up to a 48 hour portable chemo hook up.
-This was done every two weeks on schedule.
+After the surgery, I recovered for six weeks.
+Then came 5 months of 8 Chemo drip sessions, where I was hooked up to a 48-hour portable chemo hook-up.
+This was done every two weeks on the schedule.

 Since that time June 2014, I have gone through many learning experiences.
 In the time since then, I have a few things that I would like to share.
 Here’s hoping if I can help just a few people it will be worth all of my efforts.

 So in a way, I believe I may have a few things I can share with you.
 If you have an ostomy, you can relate to most of the things I am going to be writing about.

 I have had my ostomy for over 3 years.
 I would like to say that things have gone along swimmingly but I would be lying to you if I said that.